How To Keep Drinks Cold When Camping

 Tip #2 – Freeze your water bottles.

-If you freeze your drinking water at home, you can use it as “ice” in your drink and food coolers … as it melts throughout the trip it will be ready for drinking.
+If you freeze your drinking water at home, you can use it as “ice” in your drink and coolers … as it melts throughout the trip it will be ready for drinking.

 Tip #3 – Freeze your freezable drinks.